 - Watch where you are turning to.
 There are one-way streets and two-way streets, and your choice of lanes depends on this fact.
 Again, look for prompting pavement marking and signs, showing where you are allowed to turn into.
 Also, refresh your knowledge of the local traffic regulations, as in some states like Arizona or Florida it is prohibited to turn into the right lane of the crossroad when turning left.
 You are only allowed to occupy the left lane, as is shown below.
 And don’t "cut corners" exposing your car to oncoming vehicles – this increases the risk of collision.

 - When you complete the maneuver, make sure to turn off the signal to avoid misinforming other drivers.

-Changing lanes is yet another type of routine maneuvers that can result in a collision quite easily.
-According to an NHTSA analysis paper, the most common scenarios of lane change crashes include:
+Changing lanes is yet another type of routine maneuver that can result in a collision quite easily.
+According to an NHTSA analysis paper, the most common scenarios of lane-change crashes include:

 - vehicles on a parallel path, which change lanes unintentionally, turn across the other vehicle’s path at intersections, drift into another’s lane, try to overtake the other vehicle turning, pass other vehicles;

 - vehicles leaving parked position;